Electromagnetic forming: Explanation

 The magnetic pulse and the extreme deformation speed transforms the metal into a visco-plastic state – increasing formability without affecting the native strength of the material.
 See the magnetic pulse forming illustration for a visualization.

 A rapidly changing magnetic field induces a circulating electric current within a nearby conductor through electromagnetic induction.
 The induced current creates a corresponding magnetic field around the conductor (see Pinch (plasma physics)).
 Because of Lenz's Law, the magnetic fields created within the conductor and work coil strongly repel each other.

 In practice the metal workpiece to be fabricated is placed in proximity to a heavily constructed coil of wire (called the work coil).
 A huge pulse of current is forced through the work coil by rapidly discharging a high-voltage capacitor bank using an ignitron or a spark gap as a switch.
-This creates a rapidly oscillating, ultrastrong electromagnetic field around the work coil.
+This creates a rapidly oscillating, ultra strong electromagnetic field around the work coil.

-The high work coil current (typically tens or hundreds of thousands of amperes) creates ultrastrong magnetic forces that easily overcome the yield strength of the metal work piece, causing permanent deformation.
+The high work coil current (typically tens or hundreds of thousands of amperes) creates ultra strong magnetic forces that easily overcome the yield strength of the metal work piece, causing permanent deformation.
 The metal forming process occurs extremely quickly (typically tens of microseconds) and, because of the large forces, portions of the workpiece undergo high acceleration reaching velocities of up to 300 m/s.